chadthecoder/vcpkgMinecraft/README.md

 vcpkg install doesnt work?

-add .sh file that takes in arguement and builds everything
+add .sh file that takes in arguement and builds everything?

 # ./lib/vcpkg/vcpkg to use vcpkg
 Example: